Designations Congruent with Things: Chapter 9

 Ugh moderate bleeding.

-No one is yelling though, that seems weird.
+No one is yelling though; that seems weird.

-There’s not much he can do about that.
+Not much he can do about that.

 Hermann opens his eyes.

 “There’s no way this is serious,” is all Newt manages to get out before the other man interrupts him by snapping his name like a pencil.
 Hermann is, at the apex of vexation, a pencil-snapper.
-Newt is a table-upender, but he has only given into that impulse twice in his life, both times it was awesome, but only one time was it for science.
+Newt’s a table-upender, but he’s only given into that impulse twice in his life, both times it was awesome, but only one time was it for science.
 He just gets emotional when uninformed mathematicians-turned-theoretical-physicists talk crap about the fidelity of DNA polymerases as if they know anything about mutation rates, those things molecularly proofread okay; they are probably the best enzymes ever, so complicated, so willing to play well with others—

-Newton,” Hermann says, again, a little more a word, a little less a fracturing of a wooden emblem of the civilized mind.
+“Newton,” Hermann says, again, a little more a word, a little less a fracturing of a wooden emblem of the civilized mind.
 “Are you all right?”

 “Agreed,” Hermann says, watching him like a hawk.
 A creeper hawk.

-“Ugh,” Newton says, pulling his handkerchief away from his face to see if he’s still bleeding.
+“Ugh.”
+Newt pulls his handkerchief away from his face to see if he’s still bleeding.
 It seems like maybe yes, so he puts it back.
 “So you want to do what?
 Math or theoretical physics?”

 “Don’t change the subject,” Hermann says.